It's your right

 “You don’t realise how badly it affects you”

 Every person’s experience of treatment is different.
 Some people feel like they have more energy after being cured.
-Many people are unaware that hep C can impact mental health conditions and being cured can help to make them feel better.
+Many people are unaware that hep C can impact their mental health and being cured can help to make them feel better.
 Others just love not having hep C anymore — no virus in the blood, no risk of liver disease and no risk to others.
 It’s Your Right.

 • Finger prick testing is now available in some areas